Sales Team Upskilling for Enterprise AI Adoption

 • Renewals and expansion motions

-AI will be used very differently by SDRs, account executives and sales leaders.
-A single, generic training path will slow adoption.
+AI will be used very differently by SDRs, account executives and sales leaders, so B2B sales team skills need to be developed in different ways.
+A single, generic sales training path will slow adoption.

 • SDRs: focus on prospecting efficiency, list building and AI-assisted outreach.